 Who Can Sponsor A Family Based Green Card?

-Within the family category, there is a visa bulletin that is issued by the State Department and they post the quotas in the family category every month online.
-It states who can qualify.
-There are three relatives that are not tied to a quota and are entitled to Immediate Relative (IR) status of a green card: the spouse of a US citizen, the parents of a US citizen, and the minor children under a US citizen.
+Within the family category, there is a visa bulletin that is issued by the State Department and they post the quotas in the family category every month online, determining who can qualify.
+There are three relatives that are not tied to a quota and are entitled to Immediate Relative (IR) status of a green card: the spouse of a US citizen, the parents of a US citizen, and the minor children under the care of a US citizen.
 When those petitions are filed, those people are immediately eligible for their green card and they are not listed on the visa bulletin.